Sell USDINR; Target Of: 74.50 - 74.40 : ICICI Direct

 Sell USDINR; target of: 74.50 - 74.40 : ICICI Direct

-ICICI Direct, The rupee continued to trade in a range and fell by 9 paise to close near 74.58 in the last session•
+ICICI Direct, The rupee traded in a narrow and tight band throughout the day.

 ICICI Direct's currency report on USDINR